 - A swimsuit – Don’t have a favorite, but I’m looking.

 - A pair of jeans – Jeans are heavy and bulky, but I still need to have one pair with me.
-My favorite are from American Eagle.
+My favorites are from American Eagle.

 - A lightweight fleece – For chilly nights in the mountains.
 My favorite fleece is from REI.